ceocampo/Cell-Classification-using-a-Convolutional-Neural-Network/README.md

 - Data augmentation was performed to increase the number of samples we have before feeding them into our model for training.
 - The model was then applied to a randomly selected uninfected and infected cell image.

 The project is located in the .ipynb notebook file and the library requirements/versions used for this project are located in the requirements.txt file.
+The model is also attached as Cell_Classification_Model.h5.